 Into the blue of Belize and the mystery of the Maya

-Book by May 31, 2021 and receive FREE ROUND-TRIP economy group airfare between Miami/Guatemala City.
+Book by July 31, 2021, and receive FREE ROUND-TRIP economy group airfare between Miami/Belize City.
 Complimentary air is based on economy group flights and must be ticketed by Lindblad Expeditions.
 In the case that Lindblad's group flight is not available at time of booking, we reserve the right to issue a credit.
 Baggage fees may be additional.
 New bookings only and not combinable with other offers or pre- or post-extensions.
 Call for details.

-Book by May 31, 2021 to save 10% when traveling as a group of 6 or more people on select departures.
-Take advantage of these great savings, while enjoying traveling with your friends and family.
+Book by July 31, 2021, to save 10% when traveling as a group of 6 or more people on select departures.
+Take advantage of these great savings while enjoying traveling with your friends and family.
 Valid for new bookings only, subject to availability, not applicable on extensions, and may not be combined with other offers.
 Call for details.